 Perhaps that's the sort of better job he means.

 Photo: Minnesota Minority Leader "Silent Dave" Hann. via Hometown Source.

-If you enjoyed reading this post, consider giving a donation via snail mail (payable to Sally Jo Sorensen, P.O.
+If you enjoyed reading this post, consider giving a donation via mail (payable to Sally Jo Sorensen, P.O.
 Box 108, Maynard MN 56260) or paypal: